Agavaceae

 Beschorneria Kunth 1850

 There are 7 species of Beschorneria, growing in high mountains and forests of Mexico and Guatemala.
-All species except one consist of polycarpic stemless rosettes of large, fleshy lanceolate leaves, mostly without marginal teeth or terminal spine, spreading freely via rhizomes.
+All species except one consist of polycarpic stemless rosettes of large, succulent lanceolate leaves, mostly without marginal teeth or terminal spine, spreading freely via rhizomes.
 Beschorneria albiflora is unique in having a substantial stem.
 The inflorescence carries groups of pendulous tubular flowers under brightly coloured bracts.
 Members of this genus will only tolerate moderate cold and should be protected from severe frost.

-Beschorneria albiflora Matuda 1974 Syn: Beschorneria chiapensis Matuda 1986 (nom inval.)
+Syn: Beschorneria chiapensis Matuda 1986 (nom inval.)

-The rosette of lanceolate leaves is carried on a thick stem, which may extend to several feet along the ground, curving up at the end.
+The rosette of lanceolate succulent leaves is carried on a thick stem, which may extend to several feet along the ground, curving up at the end.
 Despite the albiflora epiphet, the flowers are only briefly white becoming a pale pink which darkens with age.
 The long, branched flower stem is bright red.

 Photographed growing as an understory plant in the Temperate House, RBG Kew.

 Typical habitat of Beschorneria albiflora is moist oak forest on mountains of the South-Mexican states of Oaxaca and Chiapas, Guatamala and Honduras.
 Growing at altitudes of 6600 ft, it is said to withstand a little frost but probably best for gardens in a mild or Mediterranean climate.
-The fresh flowers are eaten fried in egg. |
+The fresh flowers are eaten fried in egg.

 Beschorneria septentrionalis García-Mendoza 1988

-The foliage consists of rosettes of narrow, soft, strap-like leaves.
+The foliage consists of rosettes of narrow, soft, strap-like succulent leaves.
 The inflorescence is a bright red 5 ft tall panicle with 4 to 6 branches, bearing clusters of pendulous, tubular, waxy red flowers with green tips.
 Only the top of the flower stem is shown here.

-Beschorneria yuccoides K Koch 1859
+Above: Beschorneria yuccoides K Koch 1859

 from high mountainous regions of central and eastern Mexico, growing outside in a sunny sheltered corner at the RHS Wisley gardens, UK.
-This species is the most widely cultivated Beschorneria.
+This is the most widely cultivated species of Beschorneria.
 The rosettes need protection from severe frost and are best suited to a Mediterranean climate.
 The 2-3 ft long leaves have rough but not sharp serrated margins and lack terminal spines so are suitable as architectural plants near paths.
 The decorative 6 ft inflorescence carries numerous small tubular flowers.
-Polycarpic rosettes offset freely from their base after flowering. |
+Polycarpic rosettes offset freely from their base after flowering.

 Furcraea Ventenat 1793

 About 20 species of Furcraea are included within the Agavaceae.
 Some species have a neat stemless rosette, as seen here, but others produce a huge trunk felted with old leaves.
 All species are monocarpic, like Agaves.
-As they are distributed from central Mexico, Carribean islands and central S. America, all species are relatively tender compared with many Agaves and will only tolerate the mildest of frosts. |
+As they are distributed from central Mexico, Caribbean islands and central S. America, all species are relatively tender compared with many Agaves and will only tolerate the mildest of frosts.

 Furcraea cahum Trelease 1910

 from the Yucatan, Mexico is similar to F. hexapetala.
-The rosette of 4-6 ft leaves with sharp marginal teeth, develops a short 3 ft stem with age.
+The rosette of 4-6 ft succulent leaves with sharp marginal teeth, develops a short 3 ft stem with age.
 The inflorescence up to 15 ft tall bears slightly pubescent yellowish green flowers, followed by many bulbils.
 This plant is a source of fibre for sacking and ropes.

 Photographed in the Desert Botanic Garden, Phoenix, Arizona.